-The first 350 entrants will receive a 5K for Clay dry fit runners shirt.
+The first 350 entrants will receive a 5K for Clay runners TANK.
 Medallions are awarded to the top overall male/female as well as male/female 1st, 2nd and 3rd place winners in each age division.

 The awards presentation will begin approximately 45 minutes after the start of the race.
 The course will remain open even though the awards presentation has begun.